acloseknityarn/acloseknityarn/README.md

 - 👋 Hi, I’m Aryamann Verma
-- 👀 I’m interested in Software Develeopment Engineering
+- 👀 I’m interested in Software Development Engineering
 - 🌱 I’m currently learning Network Security in general at my job at a junior level
 - 💞️ I’m looking to collaborate on Software Development projects and gain more knowledge related to it
 - 📫 How to reach me : Mail @ aryamann.verma@protonmail.com